RiyadhKh4n/cmarket/README.md

 ## Target Audience

 The global cryptocurrency market stood at a revenue of $1,542.9m in 2021, and with that, it has lead to a growth in crypto-related products like clothing and accessories.
-As a result, (WEBSITE's) target audience are for cryptocurrency enthusiasts who would like to purchase items of clothing related to their favourite coin/token.
+As a result, cMarket's target audience are for cryptocurrency enthusiasts who would like to purchase items of clothing related to their favourite coin/token.
 Our site offers a variety of products, from T-Shirts, Hoddies, Gym Vests and Hats allowing customers to have a range of options to chose from.

 # E-Commerce Business Model